younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 1. Create a SHIP GitLab Testing Pipeline under your Project.
 2. Build and push the Docker container.
-   a.
+<br>a.
 Purple HATS can be installed in a container environment using the included Docker template at Dockerfile.
-   b.
+<br>b.
 Build and push the image to your GitLab’s project’s container registry.

 <figure style="text-align: center">
       <img src="/assets/img/purple-hats-fig-2.png" width="70%" height="70%" />